malmostad/intranet-assets/README.md

 $ rails s -p 3001
 ```

-You might need to map a domain name to your local host like `www.local.malmo.se` to debug and test some of the JavaScript code.
+You might need to map a domain name to your local host like `www.local.malmo.se` to debug and test the JavaScript code.

 Use the local views in the asset application for the visual part of the development.
 You can also point another locally installed web application your started asset server.